Synthetic tensor gauge fields

 Once accessing Eq.(\ref{Kmp}) in laboratories, a dipolar Harper-Hofstadter model is realizable.
 Similar to the previous discussions, a dipole aligned in the $x$ direction can also tunnel in the $z$ direction with a tunneling strength $J_z=-t_z^2/V$.
 If we view the system along the $x$-axis, the dipole appears to be a two-dimensional particle moving in the $y-z$ plane, as shown in Fig.~\ref{fig4}(c).
 This thus realizes a dipolar Harper-Hofstadter model,

 where the flux included in a single plaquette becomes finite.
-This dipolar Harper-Hofstadter model is expected to host many new quantum phenomena.
-Unlike conventional Chern insulators, the edge of a finite strip of such a model features a vanishing particle current but a finite dipole current that is worth future theoretical and experimental studies.
+This dipolar Harper-Hofstadter model hosts many new quantum phenomena.
+For instance, when the bulk is gapped, the state can be referred to as a dipolar Chern insulator.
+Unlike conventional Chern insulators that feature chiral charge current, here, the net charge current at the edge of a dipolar Chern insulator is zero and the topological transport of the system is provided by the chiral dipole current at the edges.

 We have shown that some simple protocols fulfill the lofty goal of creating synthetic tensor gauge fields in laboratories.
-Our scheme can be generalized to fermions and multi-component systems.
+We have used the rank-2 scalar charge theory \cite{Pretko2017_2}, which satisfies the gauge transformation, $A_{ij}\rightarrow A_{ij} +\partial_i\partial_j\alpha$ where $\alpha$ is a scalar field, as an example.
+Our scheme can be generalized to implement other tensor gauge theories in laboratories.
 It is also possible to realize even higher rank gauge fields using related schemes.
 We hope that our work may stimulate more interest to study higher rank gauge fields.

-This work is supported by the U.S. Department of Energy, Office of Science through the Quantum Science Center (QSC), a National Quantum Information Science Research Center.
+This work is supported by the U.S. Department of Energy, Office of Science through the Quantum Science Center (QSC), a National Quantum Information Science Research Center and National Science Foundation (NSF) through Grant No. PHY-2110614.
 S.Zhang is supported by National Natural Science Foundation of China(Grant No.12174138).

 \onecolumngrid